Do Androids Dream Of Electric Sheep? — Philip K. Dick

 And it’s definitely the book’s turn next as i watched the film about a year ago.

-2. After writing the comment below of 10 Dec 2018, i discovered this old review that i wrote years ago:
+2. After writing the comment above of 10 Dec 2018, i discovered this old review that i wrote years ago:

 For those of you who don’t know, this is the book that was the inspiration for the film Blade Runner.